docsforadobe/javascript-tools-guide/docs/extendscript-tools-features/index.rst

 ExtendScript also provides a common scripting environment for all Adobe JavaScript-enabled applications, and allows interapplication communication through scripts.

-For information on these features, see Chapter 5, :ref:`interapplication-communication-with-scripts`.
+For information on these features, see :ref:`interapplication-communication-with-scripts`.